Mirantis/fuel-docs/pages/install-guide/networks.rst

 "STP Edge port" (or a "spanning-tree port fast trunk", according to Cisco terminology).
 If you don't do that, DHCP timeout issues may occur.

-As long as the Fuel network is configured, Fuel can operate.
+As long as the Fuel Admin (PXE) network is configured, Fuel can operate.
 Other networks are required for OpenStack environments, and currently all of these networks live in VLANs over the one or multiple physical interfaces on a node.
 This means that the switch should pass tagged traffic, and untagging is done